Skip to contents

 Details

 Note: The function assumes the following sequence pattern: DARK COUNT, IRSL, DARK COUNT, BSL, DARK COUNT.
-If you have written a different sequence, the analysis function will (likely) not work!.
+Therefore, the total number of curves in the input object must be a multiple of 5, and there must be 3 DARK_COUNT records for each IRSL/BSL pair.
+If you have used a different sequence, the function will produce an error.

 Signal processing The function processes the signals as follows: BSL and IRSL signals are extracted using the chosen signal integral, dark counts are taken in full.